pmean/build-website/text/20/celebrating-failures.md

 ---
-title: "Blog post: Celebrating the failures of medical research using a graphic novel format"
+title: "Celebrating the failures of medical research using a graphic novel format"
 author: "Steve Simon"
 source: "New"
 date: "2020-01-23"